greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image9]

-### 2. Models predictions
+#### 2. Models predictions

 The results of the prediction:

 ![alt text][image17]

-The model was able to correctly guess 12 of the 13 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 12 of the 13 traffic signs before architecture tunning and 13 after, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 97%.

 ### 3. Discussion on model certainty